learning-zone/react-basics/react-mcq.md

 #### Q. Which choice will not cause a React component to rerender?

 - [ ] if the component calls `this.setState(...)`
-- [ ] the value of one of the component's props changes
+- [ ] the value of one of the component\'s props changes
 - [ ] if the component calls `this.forceUpdate()`
-- [x] one of the component's siblings rerenders
+- [x] one of the component\'s siblings rerenders

 <div align="right">
     <b><a href="#">↥ back to top</a></b>